robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 *"Barrier-free access to online works and other resources.
 OA literature is digital, online, free of charge (gratis OA), and free of needless copyright and licensing restrictions (libre OA)."* [@suber_open_2012]

-Frustrated by the difficulty to access even digital scientific literature, three scientists founded the *Public Library of Science (PLoS)*.
+Frustrated by the difficulty to access even digitalized scientific literature, three scientists founded the *Public Library of Science (PLoS)*.
 In 2003, *PLoS Biology* was published as the first fully Open Access (OA) journal for biology [@brown_why_2003;@eisen_publish_2003].
-Thanks to the great success of OA publishing, many traditional print publishers now offer a so-called 'Open Access option', to make accepted articles free to read.
-The copyright in this hybrid models might remain with the publisher, whilst fully OA usually provide a liberal license, such as the Creative Commons Attribution 4.0 International (CC BY 4.0, <https://creativecommons.org/licenses/by/4.0/).
+Thanks to the great success of OA publishing, many conventional print publishers now offer a so-called 'Open Access option', i.e. to make accepted articles free to read for an additional payment.
+The copyright in this hybrid models might remain with the publisher, whilst fully OA usually provide a liberal license, such as the Creative Commons Attribution 4.0 International (CC BY 4.0, <https://creativecommons.org/licenses/by/4.0/>).
 OA literature is only one component of a more general *'open'* philosophy, which also includes the access to scholarships, software, and data [@willinsky_unacknowledged_2005].
-Interestingly, there are several different 'schools' of thinking on how to understand and define *'Open Science'*, including the position that any science is open, because of its objective to make generated knowledge public [@fecher_open_2014].
+Interestingly, there are several different 'schools' of thinking on how to understand and define *'Open Science'*, including the position that any science is open by definition, because of its objective to make generated knowledge public [@fecher_open_2014].

-## Cost of document production and impact on distribution
+## Cost of journal article production

 In a recent study, the article processing charges (APCs) for research intensive universities in the USA and Canada were estimated to be about 1,800 USD for fully OA journals and 3,000 USD for hybrid OA journals [@solomon_article_2016].
-PeerJ (<https://peerj.com/>), an OA journal for biological and computer sciences launched 2013, drastically reduced the publishing cost and offers its members a life-time publishing plan for a small registration fee [@van_noorden_journal_2012].
+PeerJ (<https://peerj.com/>), an OA journal for biological and computer sciences launched 2013, drastically reduced the publishing cost and offers its members a life-time publishing plan for a small registration fee [@van_noorden_journal_2012]; alternatively the authors can choose to pay an APC of 1,095 USD, which may be cheaper, if multiple co-authors participate.
+Examples such as the *Journal of Statistical Software* (*JSS*, <https://www.jstatsoft.org/>) and *eLife* (<https://elifesciences.org/>) demonstrate the possibility of completely community-supported OA publications. **Fig. xx** compares the APCs of different OA publishing business models.
+*JSS* and *eLife* are peer-reviewed and indexed by Thomson Reuters.
+Both journals are located in the Q1 quality quartile in all their registered subject categories of the Scimago Journal & Country Rank (<http://www.scimagojr.com/>), demonstrating that high-quality publications can be produced without charging the scientific authors or readers.

 ![Article Processing Charges in Open Access publishing](fig-OA-strategies-APCs.png) **Figure xx.** Article Processing Charge (APCs) that authors have to pay for with different Open Access (OA) publishing models.
+Data from [@solomon_article_2016] and journal webpages.

+In 2009, a study was carried concerning the *"Economic Implications of Alternative Scholarly Publishing Models"*, which demonstrates an overall societal benefit by using OA publishing model [@houghton_economic_2009].
+In the same report, the real publication costs are evaluated.
+The relative costs of an article for the publisher are represented in **Fig. xx**.

 ![Publishing costs](fig-hybrid-publishing-costs.png)
 **Figure xx.** Estimated publishing cost for a 'hybrid' journal (conventional with Open Access option).

-PLoS journals, but associated with high cost for the authors.
-PeerJ has a different business model, which stimulates the early reporting of results with a preprint server, as well as an accessible pricing scheme for the authors.
-Examples as the *Journal of Statistical Software* (https://www.jstatsoft.org/) demonstrate the possiblity of completely community supported open access publications.
-PLoS journals, but associated with high cost for the authors.
-PeerJ has a different business model, which stimulates the early reporting of results with a preprint server, as well as an accessible pricing scheme for the authors.
-PLoS journals, but associated with high cost for the authors.
-PeerJ has a different business model, which stimulates the early reporting of results with a preprint server, as well as an accessible pricing scheme for the authors.

-Examples such as the *Journal of Statistical Software* (JSS, <https://www.jstatsoft.org/>) demonstrate the possibility of completely community supported open access publications.
-Technically, the editorial system of JSS is based on the Open Journal Systems of the Public Knowledge Project (<https://pkp.sfu.ca/ojs/>).
-Submissions have to be prepared in the LATEX style of the journal.
-JSS is peer-reviewed, indexed by Thomson Reuters, and ranks in the Q1 quality quartile in all registered subject categories of the Scimago Journal & Country Rank (<http://www.scimagojr.com/>), which demonstrates that the noncommercial publication of high-quality journals is feasible.

-Although a submitted manuscript might be accepted by a journal 'as is', it still needs to be adjusted to the particular publication style in the production stage.
-Generally speaking, a scientific manuscript is composed from contents and formatting.
-Whilst the content, i.e. text, figures, tables, citations etc., may remain the same between different publishing forms and journal styles, the formatting can be rather different.<br>
-The cost related to the editing and production of articles is the justification scientifc publishers to either charge high subscription fees or the author for making their articles freely available ('Open Access Option'). [@van_noorden_open_2013].
-Ironically, even after paying for making the work free to the public, the author may only have limited rights for distribution and re-use of his own work.
+Data from [@houghton_economic_2009].

+Conventional publishers justify their high subscription or APC prices with the added value, e.g. journalism (stated in the graphics as 'non-article processing').
+But also stakeholder profits, which could be as high as 50%, must be considered, and are withdraw from the science budget [@van_noorden_open_2013].
+Generally, the production costs of an article could be roughly divided into commercial and academic/ technical costs (**Fig. xx**).
+For nonmarket production, the commercial costs such as margins/ profits, management etc. can be drastically reduced.
+Hardware and services for hosting an editorial system, such as Open Journal Systems of the Public Knowledge Project (<https://pkp.sfu.ca/ojs/>) can be provided by public institutions.
+Employed scholars can perform editor and reviewer activities without additional cost for the journals.
+Nevertheless, 'article processing', which includes the manuscript handling during peer review and production represents the most expensive part.
+Therefore, we investigated a strategy for the efficient formatting of scientific manuscripts.

 ## Current standard publishing formats

 Ignoring the **Guide for Authors**, e.g. by submitting a manuscript with a different reference style, gives a negative impression with a journal's editorial staff.
 Too carelessly prepared manuscripts can even provoke a straight 'desk-reject' [@volmer_how_2016].
 Scientific journal accept either DOC(X), LATEX and/ or PDF submissions.

+Although a submitted manuscript might be accepted by a journal 'as is', it still needs to be adjusted to the particular publication style in the production stage.
+Generally speaking, a scientific manuscript is composed from contents and formatting.
+Whilst the content, i.e. text, figures, tables, citations etc., may remain the same between different publishing forms and journal styles, the formatting can be rather different.<br>

 a which are presented in a certain format.
 This format depends on the intended use, e.g. for for submission to a particular journal,  publication as a printed or electronic book, or for a webpage.
 Incompatible file formats, markdown with different target formats.